 With so many world-class ski resorts to choose from, it can be tricky to decide which to visit.
 But for first-time skiers, one ski resort tops the list as the best place to learn to ski in New Zealand: Cardrona Alpine Resort.

-Located just 45 minutes from the picturesque alpine town of Wanaka, and 1 hour from Queenstown, Cardrona Alpine Resort is the perfect ski field for beginners.
+Located just 1 hour from Queenstown and 45 minutes from the picturesque alpine town of Wanaka, Cardrona Alpine Resort is the perfect ski field for beginners.

 From unbeatable deals on first-timer packages to great childcare and under-5s lesson packages, Cardrona Alpine Resort is the consistently ranked as the best place to learn to ski in New Zealand for all ages.

 While most ski fields in New Zealand lock you into a set 4-day Intro to Snow Package, Cardrona Alpine Resort offers 1-day, 2-day, and 3-day First Timer Packages that will get you off to a great start no matter how long you have in New Zealand.

 The best part is that your first day of skiing includes two lessons, while the next two days each only include one lesson, with many time slots to choose from.